infiniteflight/infiniteflight-docs/manual/home-screen/air-traffic-control.md

 3. Magenta dots signify uncontrolled airports.
-The same colours as the blue dots are used to show weather.
+The same colors as the blue dots are used to show weather.
 Check out the table above.